cardano-foundation/docs-cardano-org/explore-cardano/cardano-fee-structure.md

 **Protocol parameter b**

 The value of b is a payable fee, regardless of the size of the transaction.
 This parameter was primarily introduced to prevent Distributed-Denial-of-Service (DDoS) attacks. b makes such attacks prohibitively expensive, and eliminates the possibility of an attacker generating millions of small transactions to flood and crash the system.

-**Protocol parameter x**

-x represents the size of the transaction in bytes.